Ikshita23/Desktop-Voice-Assistant/README.md

 It understands and interprets natural human language, and automate tasks given by the user in single command.

-It can perform various tasks like open applications, search wikipedia, play music, take photos and a lot more!
+It can perform various tasks like open applications, search wikipedia, play music, take pictures, tell jokes and a lot more!